ozshy/traits/README.md

 -----------------------------------------------------------

- Instructions for the R files (machine learning charts in the appendix):
+ Instructions for the R files (machine learning charts in Appendix A):

 1. There is one data file (rds) and one R code files (R).